thriveweb/davis-legal/content/pages/faq.md

     Robert only accepts briefs for clients via their solicitor.
 He does not accept briefs direct from the public.
-This is because pre-trial litigation work is complex, labour intensive, and requires the the attention of an experienced solicitor.
+This is because pre-trial litigation work is complex, labour intensive.
   rightColumn: >-
+    It is usually more cost effective when complex pre-trial litigation work is performed by an experienced solicitor.

     No work will be commenced by Robert (unless urgent) until appropriate agreement is reached about the terms of his retainer.